 It means the weight of the first data row is 1.0, second is 0.5, and so on.
+Weights should be non-negative.

 The weight file corresponds with data file line by line, and has per weight per line.